Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 \subsection{Dataset and Settings}

-We evaluate \approach with the content requirements for UCITS prospectuses, because UCITS is one of the most popular and representative investment regulatory frameworks, which has over \euro{10} trillion of assets under management across the world~\cite{ucits10tn}.
+We evaluated \approach with the content requirements for UCITS prospectuses~\cite{cssf2010the}, because UCITS is one of the most popular and representative investment regulatory frameworks, which has over \euro{10} trillion of assets under management across the world~\cite{ucits10tn}.

-We randomly collected 100 approved UCITS prospectuses from the official website of the regulator body in Luxembourg\footnote{CSSF approved prospectuses. \url{https://www.bourse.lu/home}} as our dataset.
+We randomly collected 100 approved UCITS prospectuses from the official website of a national regulator\footnote{CSSF approved prospectuses. \url{https://www.bourse.lu/home}} as our dataset.
+The basic statistics on the dataset are shown in Table~\ref{tab:dataset}.
+The dataset contains prospectuses published between 2010 and 2021, covering all the calendar years since the establishment of the ``UCITS Law 2010''.
+The number of pages of these prospectuses varies significantly from 36 to 547, with an average of 119.
+In these prospectuses, the number of sentences ranges from 683 to \num[mode=text]{15458}.
+On average each prospectus has \num[mode=text]{2968} sentences.

 All the documents were annotated by three domain experts.
 Due to the time required for annotating documents, the domain experts selected five representative information types for evaluation, including \emph{disclaimer on periodical reports} (T1), \emph{calculation frequency for issue price} (T2), \emph{calculation method for issue price} (T3), \emph{liquidation conditions and procedure} (T4), and \emph{issue conditions and procedure} (T5).
-They selected these information types by considering their complexity and diversity.
-First, manually identifying these information types is time-consuming, as one has to identify relevant sentences among, on average, 3000 sentences (i.e., the average length of a prospectus document).
-Second, these information types are diverse in terms of the average number of related sentences (i.e., 3.7 for T1, 8.0 for T2, 18.1 for T3, 16.1 for T4, and 47.3 for T5).
-Overall, choosing this selection allowed us to assess how \approach identifies information types specified at different levels of details (i.e., from a single sentence to several paragraphs).
+They selected these information types by considering their importance, complexity, and diversity.
+First, all these information types are content requirements, which require to be present --- with explanatory sentences --- in every prospectus.
+Second, manually identifying these information types is time-consuming, as one has to identify relevant sentences among, on average, around 3000 sentences.
+Third, these information types are diverse in terms of the average number of related sentences (as shown in Table~\ref{tab:dataset}, we have 3.6 for T1, 5.6 for T2, 17.8 for T3, 15.9 for T4, and 36.4 for T5).
+For example, the information type T1 has at most 12 related sentences per prospectus; in contrast, the information type T5 can be related to up to 97 sentences.
+These information types are also diverse in terms of the wording and writing styles.
+For example, T1 (\emph{disclaimer on periodical reports}) is usually explained by only a few sentences with key phrases illustrating the places and the charge to obtain the reports, while T5 (\emph{issue conditions and procedure}) can be discussed with many long sentences, demonstrating different conditions and procedures to process the issue (e.g., reject subscriptions, limit/restrict the issue).
+Overall, this selection allowed us to assess how \approach identifies information types specified at different levels of details (i.e., from a single sentence to several pages of sentences).